-The following discussion of the predicted pedestrian wind conditions for the subject site is accompanied by Figures 3A-6B, illustrating wind conditions at grade level for the proposed and existing massing scenarios, and by Figures 8A-8D, illustrating wind conditions over the common amenity terrace serving the proposed development at Level 7.
-Conditions are presented as continuous contours of wind comfort throughout the subject site and correspond to the comfort classes presented in Section 4.4.
-Conditions suitable for sitting are represented by the colour blue, standing by green, strolling by yellow, and walking by orange; uncomfortable conditions are represented by the colour magenta.
+The following discussion of the predicted pedestrian wind conditions for the subject site is accompanied by Figures 3A-6B, illustrating wind conditions at grade level for the proposed and existing massing scenarios, and by Figures 8A-8D and 9A-9D, illustrating wind conditions over the daycare playground terrace serving Phase 4 at Level 2 and the common amenity terrace serving Phases 5 and 6 at Level 7, respectively.
+Conditions are presented as continuous contours of wind comfort throughout the subject site and correspond to the comfort classes noted in Section 4.4.
+Wind conditions suitable for sitting are represented by the colour blue, standing by green, strolling by yellow, and walking by orange; uncomfortable conditions are represented by the colour magenta.

-Wind comfort conditions are also reported for the typical use period, which is defined as May to October, inclusive.
-Figures 7 and 9 illustrate comfort conditions over the P.O.P.S. and outdoor amenity to the south, and over the amenity terrace serving the proposed development at Level 7, respectively, consistent with the comfort classes in Section 4.4.
+Conditions are also reported for the typical use period, which is defined as May to October, inclusive.
+Figures 7 and 10 illustrate wind comfort conditions at grade and over the Level 7 common amenity terrace serving Phases 5 and 6, respectively, consistent with the comfort classes in Section 4.4.
 The details of these conditions are summarized in the following pages for each area of interest.

-5.1 Wind Comfort Conditions - Grade Level
+5.1 Wind Comfort Conditions - Ground Floor